arackcheev/master/servicenodeSETUP.md

    * There should be an example of how the configuration needs to be in this file: (You can delete this after yours is typed in)
    ![alt text](https://github.com/Aderks/master/blob/master/pictures/snode_conf_ex.PNG "Logo Title Text 1")

-   * Enter your generated information from above in the format showed in this example:
+   * Enter your generated information from above in the format shown in this example:
    ```
    snode01 <YOUR_PUBLIC_IP:41474> <YOUR_SERVICENODE_PRIVATE_KEY> <COLLATERAL_TX_OUTPUT> <TX_OUTPUT_INDEX>
    ```